kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 ## Remove irrelevant information

-I've observed that some academics tend to include detailed information on their slides that they would in a scientific paper.
+I've observed that some academics tend to include detailed information on their slides as they would in a scientific paper.
 Too much information that is not super helpful in understanding the main message is just another distraction.
 Such irrelevant information can for instance be specific settings with which you ran your simulation, or specific conditions with which you generated your dataset.
 My advice would be: if it's not absolutely crucial to understanding the message, or if you won't mention or elaborate on that piece of information, remove it.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-07.png" width="800">